codeItRalf/my_radio_finder/README.md

 # my_radio_finder

-a simple radio app, not a mona lisa, I wanted to try to do a simple but cool radio app within 8 hours but had to give up at 10 hours.
+a simple radio app, not a mona lisa, I wanted to try to do a simple but cool radio app within 8 hours but had to stop after 10 hours.
 Works but very simple.

+For fat APK (Android)  [Download](https://drive.google.com/file/d/1mK242-aEcu0clztejyNcDBV77C18_D7t/view?usp=sharing).

 Using flutter plugins:
 flutter_bloc